About the product

 Built by one developer

-IDfot is built by Sergei Solod and kept small enough to stay clear and maintainable.
+IDfot is built by Sergei Solod and kept small enough to stay understandable and maintainable.

 Independent development